spevans/swift-project1/klibc/README.md

-fakelibc is the interface between Swift's stdlib and the rest of the system.
+klibc is the interface between Swift's stdlib and the underlying hardware.
 It exports the functions that are needed in libc/libc++ and matches the glibc versions since the stdlib is compiled on Linux.
 The functions fall into three
 categories:

 1. Unimplemented.
 Print a message and halt.
-These are not always needed or can be fixed up later.
+These are not always needed or can be implemented later.

 2. Bare minimum implementation.
-Sometimes these are written to provide just enough for stdlib to work and expect specific parameters, eg `mmap` and `munmap` which are only used in one place.
+Sometimes these are written to provide just enough for stdlib to work and expect specific parameters, eg `write` and `fprintf` which only accept stdout and stder as output channels.

 3. Full implementations.
-These often wrap functions provided in other parts of the code, eg `putchar` or `vasprintf`.
+These often wrap functions provided in other parts of the code, eg `printf` or `vasprintf`.

-Some functions are required by other parts of the kernel, eg `malloc/free` etc so these are implemented elsewhere.
+Some functions are also required by other parts of the kernel, eg `malloc/free` etc

 Since a special build of Swift / stdlib is used, some functionality has been removed eg Math functions `sin`, `cos` etc. This has been done by removing the